In this Photoshop tutorial, you will learn how you can create the effect of rapid movement using as an example a fast moving car.

 Go to Edit > Transformer > Warp.

-Move wheel rim back to his place and apply Edit Warp again.
+Move wheel rim back to his place and apply Edit > Transformer > Warp again.

 Repeat step 5 all over for the other wheel rim in the back.
-In the end merge all layers except background layer and we will have only two layers.
+In the end, merge all layers except the background layer and we will have only two layers.

-Open PSD file that was created on Part 1 of this tutorial.
-Duplicate car layer by selecting car layer and using Ctrl+J. On new layer (Car Copy) go to Filter > Blur > Motion Blur:
+Duplicate car layer by selecting car layer and using Ctrl+J. On the new layer (Car Copy) go to Filter > Blur > Motion Blur:

 Apply Edit > Transform > Skew to this layer: